chocochipz/CSBill/README.md

 Requirements
 ------------

-CSBill is built on [Symfony2][1] which is only supported on PHP 5.3.3 and up, however CSBill is only supported for PHP 5.3.4 and up.
+CSBill is built on [Symfony2][1] which is only supported on PHP 5.3.3 and up.
-*Note:* CSBill may work on previous version of PHP 5.3, but it is recommended to use the latest version of PHP (or at least 5.3.4)

 Be warned that PHP versions before 5.3.8 are known to be buggy and might not work for you: